 At the Effective Time (as defined herein) of the Merger; (i) each outstanding share of AMI Common Stock shall be converted into and become the right to receive the AMI Pro Rata Amount (as defined herein) of the AMI Merger Consideration (as defined herein), consisting of a combination of shares of Hain Common Stock (the "AMI Stock Merger Consideration") and cash (the "AMI Cash Merger Consideration"); and (ii) each outstanding share of GOE Common Stock shall be converted into and become the right to receive the GOE Pro Rata Amount (as defined herein) of the GOE Merger Consideration (as defined herein), consisting of a combination of shares of Hain Common Stock (the "GOE Stock Merger Consideration" and, together with the AMI Stock Merger Consideration, the "Stock Merger Consideration") and cash (the "GOE Cash Merger Consideration" and, together with the AMI Cash Merger Consideration, the "Cash Merger Consideration").
-Pursuant to amendments to the Merger Agreements as of June 25, 1998, Hain Common Stock to be paid as Stock Merger Consideration will be valued based on the average closing price per share for the 10 trading day period ended June 24, 1998, or \$23.1625 per share.
+The allocation of Merger Consideration (as defined herein) between Stock Merger Consideration and Cash Merger Consideration shall be determined at the sole option of Hain, by written notice to the Companies on the third day prior to the Closing Date (as defined herein), subject to certain Agreements--Conversion of Shares."
+If the Merger Consideration for the AMI Merger or the GOE Merger consists solely of Cash Merger Consideration, it is contemplated that the AMI Merger Agreement or the GOE Merger Agreement, as the case may be, will be amended to provide for AMI or GOE to survive the Merger such that no corporate-level gain or loss will be recognized as a result of the Merger.